myOmikron/kraken-project/docs/docs/contribution/dev_setup.md

   ...
 ```

 The server will only listen to requests on the `origin_uri` URL.
-For this example, you can add `127.0.0.1   kraken.test` to your `/etc/hosts` file.
+For this example, you can add `127.0.0.1   kraken.localhost` to your `/etc/hosts` file.

 The `kraken_secret_key`, `leech_token` and `generated_leech_conf` blocks can first be left as-is and need to be filled with generated information after the first startup.